+The package leaflet is intended for the patient/user.
 If the package leaflet is well designed and clearly worded, this maximises the number of people who can use the information, including older children and adolescents, those with poor literacy skills and those with some degree of sight loss.
 Companies are encouraged to seek advice from specialists in information design when devising their house style for the package leaflet to ensure that the design facilitates navigation and access to information.
-A balance will need to be achieved between the length of the resulting leaflet and the accessibility of the information contained within it.